Shadhopson/Kiteworks_To_SQL_Server_Pipeline/README.md

 # Example Pipeline: Kiteworks to SQL Server

-ETL code from a work project, cleansed of sensitive information.
+ETL code from a work project.